chaoticgd/wrench/docs/file_loading.md

 | 0x0    | header_size | s32  | Size of this header.                |
 | 0x4    | sector      | s32  | Absolute sector number of the file. |

-Following all the non-level sections is the level table.
+Following the global headers is the level table.
 Each level entry contains three position/size pairs (again in sectors).
 The positions are absolute.
 For each triple, one points to a duplicate of the header for a `LEVEL%d.WAD` file, one for the `AUDIOn.WAD` file, and another for the `SCENE%d.WAD` file.

 For R&C2, the triples are structured like so: